-We also save on utilities.
+We also saved on utilities.
 Most landlords pay at least one utility that you’d otherwise be paying for.
 A water bill or even trash removal will add to your bottom line.
-There are times that I wish I could call something my own, but then I remember the Lord owns it all and I can’t take anything with me!
+You may get an ego boost by owning a home, but if the numbers don’t make sense, just remember – you can’t take anything with you when you’re gone!
 We are all renters in a sense, even to the government (just try not paying your property taxes)!

 Other programs I use to save on groceries:

-Checkout51 New Deals Every Thursday, sometimes includes a short list of staples you can pick from based on your own shopping habits!
+Checkout51 – New Deals Every Thursday.
+They sometimes include a short list of staples you can pick from based on your own shopping habits!

-Ok, I could go on and on, but I make SO many items that I’d normally have to pay an arm and a leg for.
-Plus, these crush ice like nobody’s business and come with a 7 year warranty!
+Ok, I could go on and on, but I make SO many items that I’d normally have to pay a lot more money for.

-Finally, take full advanced of fuel perks and rewards.
-Many credit cards have gas reward offers (which makes sense IF AND ONLY IF you pay off your card in full).
+Finally, take full advanced of grocery store fuel perks and rewards.
+Many credit cards, such as this American Express Card have gas reward offers (which makes sense IF AND ONLY IF you pay off your card in full).